whtouche/wdi_3_rails_hw_bookmarks/README.md

 ## Bonus Stage

 Upgrade your bookmarker to a URL shortener!
 Each bookmark should display a second URL *internal to your app* that, when I click on it or type it into my browser, redirects me to the real URL.
 Don't worry about actually making the URLs short &ndash; the idea here is to redirect me out of your app when I visit a URL within it.

+### Bonus Stage x2 COMBO

+Track the number of times I've clicked on the "shortened" URLs, and display the count next to each bookmark in the list.